root-project/web/blog/_posts/2021-10-30-debuging-root-scripts-in-eclipse.md

 Technically it is possible to attach a debugger directly to the ROOT Cling interpreter `root.exe`.
 In my opinion, this approach is **rather confusing**, especially for a newcomer:

 * Debug entry point will be outside of your program scope, namely in `rmain.cxx`.
-* Your script C++ file is never compiled.
-Program flow is passed to the interpreter that reads and processes your file line-by-line.
-Therefore, **breakpoints set in your actual source C++ file will never fire up**.
+* * Your script C++ file is just-in-time compiled.
+Work is currently [ongoing](https://github.com/root-project/root/pull/7714) to support the debugging scripts.Currently, the program flow is passed to the interpreter that processes your ROOT script line-by-line.
+Therefore, **breakpoints set in your actual source C++ file will not fire up**.

-A more straightforward solution would be **turning our ROOT script into a standalone ROOT-based C++ program** with `main()` function.
+A alternative and robust solution is to **turn our ROOT script into a standalone ROOT-based C++ program** with `main()` function.
 This will ensure the correct entry point and provide an **intuitive debugging flow**.

 If you are already taking advantage of CMake to build your ROOT-based project, feel free to **skip to the next section**.
 If not, you can refer to a template repository [hosted on my GitHub](https://github.com/petrstepanov/root-eclipse).
 This repository contains a trivial ROOT-based program code and `CMakeLists.txt` configuration file ready for debugging.
 Check out the repository in the desired location on your computer.
 For instance, we download it into `~/Development` folder.